The Broxton Barn Owl Group has erected a number of barn owl boxes on The Sandstone Ridge.

 For more information on the Broxton Barn Owl Group and their fantastic work CLICK HERE.

-UPDATE — since writing this article, one owlet has now been found dead at the base of the barn owl box.
+UPDATE — since writing this article, one owlet has now been found dead at the base of the tree and immediately beneath the barn owl box.